Ashfaaq18/OpenNetMeter/README.md

 ### History tab

-*can retrieve data up to the past 60 days
+*can retrieve data recorded by this application up to the past 60 days

 ![image](https://user-images.githubusercontent.com/27722888/177024251-003625cf-412e-49a8-aff5-e556ea15e80d.png)